AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 >>>Ttest_indResult(statistic=-11.12, pvalue=3.61e-28)

 __Conclusion:__ In metrics that have been normalized for total time on the system, there does appear to be a statisticaly significant difference in users who signed up in December and all other users as far as initial decisions to use or not use the site go.
-Unfortunantly for Trackwell, this segment of their users appear to be less likely to be active at all on the site; if they do use the site, they seem to provide the same amount of data as users who come to it through other routes.
+Unfortunantly for Track-well, this segment of their users appear to be less likely to be active at all on the site; if they do use the site, they seem to provide the same amount of data as users who come to it through other routes.

-### Logistic and Linear Regression
+### Logistic Regression
 #### Lasso to Pick Features

 User Active YN Coefficients: ![User Active YN Coefficients](images/lasso_user_active_yn.png)